pferdalburakcinar/100DaysOfSwift/README.md

 day 2 : I completed day 3 and 4 reading parts.
 I memorized my information about loops and conditions.
 I did not learn much thing from this day

 day 3 : I completed until the 15th days.
 I learned protocols and extensions.
 I have trouble with closures but while i was making a project, i will understand closure and use it.
 I already know optinals.
 I know programming.
 Because of that i completed 12 lessons in one day

+day 4 : I completed day 16 lesson, first part of project 1.
+I learned uitableview.
+Uitableview is a subclass of uiview.
+You must delete uiview before adding uitableview